 |Study Period||Start date||Census date||WW date||End date|

-- Explain dementia in terms of its effects on the brain, the person, and associated care needs.
+- Explain how dementia affects the brain, the person, and associated care needs.

 - Analyse current understandings and representations of dementia.

-- Evaluate current approaches to meeting the needs for people with dementia and their carers.
+- Explain the role of dementia literacy in meeting the needs of people living with dementia and their carers.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|